fiugd/beta/.NOTES/releases/bartokv0.4.3.md

 # bartok v0.4.3

+  - [ ] on commit, update file and changes stores
+  - [ ] handle rename, delete, move files for commit
+  - [ ] terminal should get cwd and service name from query params

   - [ ] when file is selected for preview, use full path of file
-  - [ ] terminal should get cwd and service name from query params
   - [ ] editor tabs close others, close all, close to right
   - [ ] editor tabs order of next tab closing should make sense
   - [ ] explorer hook up new folder|file icons + expand|collapse
-  - [ ]

 ### meta